Basra97/2420-Assignment-3/README.md

 ```

 >[!NOTE]
 The reason we created a seperate server block is it helps keep your file organized and easier to manage and this makes configuration easier.
-It also helps

 6. Enabling the server block using a symlink